 - I Love the Dead: It is heavily implied that the killer at the start of The Beast of Yucca Flats abuses the woman's corpse.

-- Kiss The Bunny: The Beast kisses a rabbit before dying.
+- Pet the Dog: The Beast kisses a rabbit before dying.

 - R-Rated Opening: A topless woman is killed by someone.

 - Science Is Bad: Well, we think it is... it's kinda hard to tell.
 Joseph Javorsky tried to use science for good, but the evil it wrought overwhelmed and transformed him.
 As the wheels of progress turn, his fate will be the fate of us all.
 Or something...